 U.S. Office of Foreign Assets Control

 The federal government office responsible for administering and enforcing foreign asset control regulations.
-This includes economic and trade sanctions against targeted foreign countries, terrorists, international narcotics traffickers and those engaged in activities related to the proliferation of weapons of mass destruction.
-The regulations administered by OFAC include controls with regard to specific individuals, specific organizations and certain countries.
+This includes economic and trade sanctions based on federal foreign policy and person security goals against targeted foreign countries, terrorists, international narcotics traffickers and those engaged in activities related to the proliferation of weapons of mass destruction.
+The regulations administered by OFAC include controls with regard to specific individuals, specific organizations, and certain countries.
 OFAC is under the U.S. Department of the Treasury.
 (31 CFR Parts 500-598).